Blow-up of solutions of critical elliptic equations in three dimensions: Abstract

 \section{Abstract}

-Motivated by a conjecture of Br\'ezis and Peletier, we describe the asymptotic behavior of positive solutions $u_\eps$ of the equation $-\Delta u + (a+\eps V) u = 3\,u^5$ in $\Omega\subset\R^3$ with a homogeneous Dirichlet boundary condition.
+We describe the asymptotic behavior of positive solutions $u_\eps$ of the equation $-\Delta u + au = 3\,u^{5-\eps}$ in $\Omega\subset\R^3$ with a homogeneous Dirichlet boundary condition.
 The function $a$ is assumed to be critical in the sense of Hebey and Vaugon and the functions $u_\eps$ are assumed to be an optimizing sequence for the Sobolev inequality.
-We derive the exact rate of the blow-up and the location of the concentration point.
+Under a natural nondegeneracy assumption we derive the exact rate of the blow-up and the location of the concentration point, thereby proving a conjecture of Br\'ezis and Peletier (1989).
+Similar results are also obtained for solutions of the equation $-\Delta u + (a+\eps V) u = 3\,u^5$ in $\Omega$.